fadihijazi98/todo/README.md

 - CRUD Tasks
 - you can share your boards with others

+**this project use**
+- tailwindcss as a css framework
+- vue js as a front-end framework
+- PHP Laravel as  a back-end framework
+- ...

 **note: i used PHP unit test by Laravel to test CRUD for boards and tasks**